 12. Avoid falling into the snowglobing trap

 That said, feeling lonely during the holidays can sometimes cause people to accelerate the trajectory of a relationship or fall prey to “snowglobing,” where a person appears to want to become more serious with you only to cool things off when the holidays come to a close.
-While you don’t need to overthink your every move, or continually question someone’s motivations, do pay attention to red flags.
-If they’re pushing you to meet their family even when you’ve said you’re not ready or always orchestrating sweet moments with you so that they can create envy-inducing Instagram content, they may be snowglobing you.
+While you don’t need to overthink your every move, or continually question someone’s motivations, do pay attention to red and yellow flags.
+If they’re pushing you to meet their family even when you’ve said you’re not ready, or they’re always orchestrating sweet moments with you so that they can create envy-inducing Instagram content, they may be snowglobing you.

 13. Discuss the gift-giving situation